 Get started today with free trial CurrentWare

-Employee monitoring software is a software solution that business owners use to track employee computer activity.
-Employers use monitoring software for insider threat detection, to improve employee productivity, and to gain insights into how their employees work.
+Employee monitoring software is a software solution that business owners use to track the computer activity of in-office and remote workers.
+Employers use monitoring software for insider threat detection, to monitor employee productivity, and to gain insights into how their employees work.

 Employee monitoring software gives business owners, managers, and IT staff members insights into how employees use technology in the workplace.
 These insights can be used to evaluate employee performance, as a time tracking tool for remote employees, or to analyze employee activity for high-risk or anomalous behavior.

 Learn more: What is Employee Monitoring Software?